Saurabh8757/Todo-List-Assignment-2-/README.md

-echo "# React To-Do List Application
+# React To-Do List Application

 A feature-rich to-do list application built with React that includes:
 - Task addition with validation